List of Duck Dodgers characters: Agent Yoshimi

-Agent Nikki Yoshimi is a Japanese special agent assigned by the President of Outer Space to organize freedom fighters to liberate the planet Andromeda 6, in the Beta Carotene System, from Martian Centurion Robots.
+Agent Nikki Yoshimi is a Japanese special agent assigned by the President of Outer Space to organize freedom fighters to liberate the planet Andromeda 6, in the Beta-Carotene System, from Martian Centurion Robots.
 Dodgers and the Cadet are to transport Yoshimi to the planet.
 Dodgers fell into unrequited love with her (who remained oblivious to his advances throughout the entire episode) at first sight but by the end of the mission, she'd fallen in love with a freedom fighter named Dax.
 Dodgers decided that spending the rest of his life with her may not be the best way to live and "breaks up" with her.
 Her name might come from the concept album Yoshimi Battles the Pink Robots by The Flaming Lips, who composed the show's opening theme.

 The President of Space

 The titular ruler of the Galactic Protectorate, The President of Space is shown to be more of a figurehead ruler than a capable one; most business is taken care of by I.Q.
 Hi.
 The President, a tall, muscular man, is also far less suited for his job than the Protectorate's rival, Queen Tyr'ahnee.
 He is married to the First Lady, who he tends to mock when she isn't around.
+The President of Space was voiced by Tom Kane.

 Agent Roboto

 Agent Roboto is a robot created by Dr. I.Q.
 Hi to assist Duck Dodgers and Cadet when the Martians' Space Station was firing a laser.
 Agent Roboto proved to be very good at saving lives, which led to Dodgers planning to get rid of him.
 He ended up destroyed.
-He later returned with a vengeance by forming the Legion of Duck Doom and attempted to attack Duck Dodgers and Cadet at Carlsbad Caverns.
-When Agent Roboto realised he was blinded by rage, he left to warn Duck Dodgers about the Legion's plan.
-He sacrificed himself to save Duck Dodgers from a meteor heading toward Mars.
+He later returned with a vengeance by forming the Legion of Duck Doom and attempted to attack Dodgers and Cadet at Carlsbad Caverns.
+When Agent Roboto realised he was blinded by rage, he left to warn Dodgers about the Legion's plan.
+He sacrificed himself to save Dodgers from a meteor heading toward Mars.
 This scene and its dialogue were heavily based on the ending scene of the film The Iron Giant.
 Roboto was voiced by Kevin Michael Richardson.